 Uranium mining in Kazakhstan: Nuclear power

-Although nuclear power does not currently supply any of Kazakhstan’s domestic electricity demand, the nation’s close proximity to the tremendous growth markets of both China and India are certainly noteworthy for uranium investors.
-China has 45 nuclear power plants in operation, 12 under construction and 30 planned.
-India has 22 nuclear power plants in operation, 7 under construction and 14 planned.
+Although nuclear power does not currently supply any of Kazakhstan’s domestic electricity demand, the nation’s close proximity to the tremendous growth markets of both China and India is noteworthy.
+China has 45 nuclear power plants in operation, 12 under construction and 30 planned; for its part, India has 22 nuclear power plants in operation, seven under construction and 14 planned.

 This is an updated version of an article first published by the Investing News Network in 2011.

 Don’t forget to follow us @INN_Resource for real-time updates!

 Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.